chriscct7/WordPress-Plugin-Directory-Slurper/README.markdown

 ==================================

-A command line PHP script that downloads and updates a copy of the latest stable version of every plugin in the [WordPress.org plugin repository][repo].
+A command line PHP script that downloads and updates a copy of the latest stable version of every plugin in the WordPress.org plugin repository.

 Really handy for doing local searches across all WordPress plugins.